Martha Rountree: Launching of Meet the Press

 Based on her strong criticism of Spivak's self-promoting program, Rountree created a new radio show, which she called The American Mercury Presents: Meet the Press, debuting on June 24, 1945.
 On November 6, 1947, while still on Mutual radio, it was subsequently reincarnated on the NBC television network and renamed Meet the Press.
 Contrary to the claims of others concerning the program's creator, Rountree developed the idea on her own, and Spivak joined as co-producer and business partner in the enterprise after the show had already debuted.

-The program's innovative idea was to have public figures respond to probing questions without prior preparation and for those being interviewed to be held accountable on issues of the day.

 After Meet the Press

 While still moderating Meet the Press, Rountree also hosted Keep Posted, a discussion program for the DuMont TV network (renamed The Big Issue after The Saturday Evening Post withdrew its sponsorship) from 1951 through 1954.

 In 1953, she sold her shares of Meet the Press and The Big Issue to Spivak for $125,000, reportedly after a coin-toss, and left her job at Meet the Press.

 Rountree started the magazine Know the Facts in 1955.
 In the same year, she established the radio station WKTF in Northern Virginia.

 She returned to television in the summer of 1956 as the moderator of Press Conference (later retitled Martha Rountree’s Press Conference), which was similar in format to Meet the Press.
 In the 60s, she served as Washington correspondent for New York's WOR radio and other stations.

 In 1965, Rountree founded the Leadership Foundation, a conservative, non-profit, public-affairs organization in Washington, D.C.
 She was a member of the National Press Club (founded 1908) and the Women's National Press Club (founded 1919).

 Her first marriage was to Albert N. Williams, Jr. in 1941.
 The marriage lasted seven years and ended in divorce in 1948.
 In 1952, she married Oliver M. Presbrey, an advertising-agency executive.
 He died in 1988.

 She covered national conventions in the 1950s and 1960s, appeared as a guest on the Phil Donahue television talk show, led a national campaign in support of school prayer and testified before the 1988 Republican National Convention's Platform Committee.
 A popular Washington hostess, she included many cabinet members, members of Congress and their wives among her friends.